Satisfactory Academic Progress

 Credits taken during part-time attendance, transfer credits, credits where the student did not receive financial aid, repeated credits, credits resulting in a W, UW, E, I, AU, or NC grades, noncredit remedial courses, all count as attempted hours for maximum time frame purposes.
 Summer semester is treated like a regular semester.
 Changing your major or degree can affect your maximum time frame, as your attempted credit count does not start over when you change your degree.

-If you are pursuing a second degree, previous attempted credits do not count against you.
+If you have already graduated with a Bachelor's degree, your attempted credits from that degree will not count against you.

 Types of Satisfactory Academic Progress Status